 One of the most popular events of the Christmas season at Walt Disney World is the Candlelight Processional at Epcot.
-Here is the Epcot Candlelight Processional 2012 schedule (subject to change without notice):
+You can find the complete 2013 Epcot Candlelight Processional schedule here on Walt Disney World’s official website (subject to change without notice).

 The standby line for most performances gets super long.
 Ridiculously long.
 So long that if you’re a tourist or visiting on vacation, you should not even consider not getting a lunch or dinner package for the Candlelight Processional.
 These packages include a meal consisting of an appetizer, entree, dessert, and non-alcoholic beverage (or full buffet “experience,” where applicable), reserved seating at the show and access to an exclusive fireworks viewing area.
-For what you get, the dining package is not that expensive, and your time on vacation is definitely worth the price.
+For what you get, the dining package is not that expensive (or at least the cost is not badly inflated), and your time on vacation is definitely worth the price.
 I know the three hours or so of waiting in line that we’ve saved by purchasing the dining package has been well worth it–to us at least!

-The following are the locations participating in the dining package for the Candlelight Processional in 2012.
-Check out our dining reviews for reviews of the top restaurants on this list!
+The following are the locations participating in the dining package for the Candlelight Processional in 2013.
+As you can see, our recommendations are for Biergarten or Via Napolia.